merlinrabens/iota-node/README.md

 `docker run -d --net=host --name iota-node -e API_PORT=14265 -e UDP_PORT=14600 -e TCP_PORT=15600 -v /iri/data:/iri/data -v /iri/conf/neighbors:/iri/conf/neighbors bluedigits/iota-node:latest`

 ## Additional Parameters
-You can specifiy IRI parameters to the end of your `docker run` command chain, e.g. you want IRI to revalidate it's database, just add `--revalidate`
+You can specifiy IRI parameters to the end of your `docker run` command chain, e.g. you want IRI to revalidate it's database, just add `--revalidate`.

 Full command would be then: `docker run -d --net=host --name iota-node -e API_PORT=14265 -e UDP_PORT=14600 -e TCP_PORT=15600 -v /iri/data:/iri/data -v /iri/conf/neighbors:/iri/conf/neighbors bluedigits/iota-node:latest --revalidate`

+## API Limits
+You can forbid API commands you don't want IRI to interpret by specifying another ENV variable named `REMOTE_API_LIMIT`.
+This is by default set to `"attachToTangle, addNeighbors, removeNeighbors"`.

+**Example:** You want IRI to forbid the `getNeighbors` command but to allow anything else, just specify `-e REMOTE_API_LIMIT "getNeighbors"`.
+Multiple limits have to be comma-separated.

 ## Ports
 You can specify a different API port and different UDP/TCP receiver ports by changing the values behind the -e flags when invoking _docker run_.